When the crushing weight of your debt keeps you awake at night, you’d do just about anything to get rid of it.

 Shady debt relief companies died off, unable to survive without their costly upfront fees.
 Legitimate services survived, and thus we now have a variety of good companies who can help you find the best debt settlement deal.

 Professionals can negotiate a better deal for you than you could yourself.
-They can perform credit card debt relief consolidation, where they consolidate your debts and give you one, affordable payment.
+They can perform credit card debt consolidation, where they consolidate your debts and give you one, affordable payment.
 Here’s how professional debt settlement works:

 - Talk to an expert.
 A debt settlement expert will weed through your financials to help you figure out which debts qualify for the debt settlement program.